bips-hb/ConNIS/README.md

 implementation of a subsample based instability approach.
 Currently the follwing methods are implemented:

-- the *Consecutive Non-Insertion Sites* (ConNIS) method (Hanke, et al., 2025)
+- the *Consecutive Non-Insertion Sites* (ConNIS) method (Hanke et al., 2025)
-- an implementation of the *Binomial* approach of the `TSAS 2.0` package with an additional weigh parameter
+- an implementation of the *Binomial* approach of the `TSAS 2.0` package (Burger et al., 2017) with an additional weigh parameter
-- an implementation of the *Tn5Gaps* method of the `TRANSIT` package with an additional weigh parameter
+- an implementation of the *Tn5Gaps* method of the `TRANSIT` package (DeJesus et al, 2015) with an additional weigh parameter
 - the determination of essential genes by applying the *Geometric* distribution